Great River Road

 The term "Great River Road" refers both to a series of roadways and to a larger region inside the US and in each state, used for tourism and historic purposes.
 Some states have designated or identified regions of state interest along the road and use the roads to encompass those regions.

 It is divided into two main sections: the Great River Road and the National Scenic Byway Route.
 The eponymous segment runs on both sides of the river from Louisiana through the state borders of Kentucky/Illinois and Missouri/Iowa, excepting the full length of the road in Arkansas.
 A five-state section of the road has been designated a National Scenic Byway, running through Arkansas, Illinois, Iowa, Wisconsin, and Minnesota.
 In 2021, eight of the 10 state routes were designated All-American Roads by the Federal Highway Administration, highlighting their national significance and one-of-a-kind features.

-Developed in 1938, the road has a separate commission in each state.
+Developed in 1938, the road took 30 years of planning until it was built.
+It has a separate commission in each state.
 These in turn cooperate through the Mississippi River Parkway Commission (MRPC).
 The 2,340 miles (3,765 km) are designated with a green-and-white sign showing a river steamboat inside a pilotwheel with the name of the state or province.
 The over-all logo reads "Canada to Gulf" where the local name would be, and most MRPC publications denote the route as beginning at Lake Itasca in Minnesota and ending in Louisiana.